How to choose an international school in Singapore for young students?

 Formerly known as GEMS World Academy, XCL was established in 2014 as an international school in Singapore for students aged 2-18.
 Currently XCL has over 1,000 students from over 60 countries.
 It offers a full IB curriculum for students from grades 1-12, with international accreditations including IB, CIS, WASC, and College Board covering various educational systems from Europe, America, and Asia.

 In Singapore, not many local children attend international schools.
-When choosing schools, foreign parents consider geographical location, school’s overall environment, tuition fees, elective courses, sports and sports specialization.
+When choosing schools, expatriate parents consider geographical location, school’s overall environment, tuition fees, elective courses, sports and sports specialization.
 Professional international education consultants will recommend selecting a school according to your child's situation and preferences.
 The one that suits your child is the best.
 As the world's leading international education center for quality education, Singapore possesses a better education environment compared to China.
 Teachers and students` performance are better compared to most domestic first-class international schools.
 That is why international schools in Singapore are becoming increasingly popular even during the Covid pandemic period.